Balthasar Bekker: Life

 Bekker was born in Metslawier (Dongeradeel) as the son of a German pastor from Bielefeld.
 He was educated at Groningen, under Jacob Alting, and at Franeker.
 Becoming the rector of the local Latin school, he was appointed to his satisfaction in 1657 as a pastor in Oosterlittens (Littenseradiel), and started as one of the first to preach on Sunday afternoon.

-From 1679 he worked in Amsterdam, after being driven from Friesland.
-In 1683 he travelled to England and France.
-In two months time Bekker visited London, Cambridge, Oxford, Paris and Leuven, with a great interest in the art of fortification.
+From 1679, he worked in Amsterdam, after being driven from Friesland.
+In 1683, he traveled to England and France.
+In two months,e Bekker visited London, Cambridge, Oxford, Paris, and Leuven, with a great interest in the art of fortification.

 Works

 An enthusiastic disciple of Descartes, he wrote several works on philosophy and theology, which by their freedom of thought aroused considerable hostility.
 In his book De Philosophia Cartesiana Bekker argued that theology and philosophy each had their separate terrain and that Nature can no more be explained through Scripture than can theological truth be deduced from Nature.